Rochester Institute of Technology (CS and Math)

-For the past 21 years I have been a high school Computer Programming teacher for students in grades 9 through 12.
-The subjects that I teach include Visual Basic 6, Visual Basic 10, C++, and Java.
+For the past 24 years I have been a high school Computer Programming teacher for students in grades 9 through 12.
+The subjects that I teach include Visual Basic 6, Visual Basic 10, text-based C++, and Java.
 I teach introductory Programming classes, as well as an Advanced Placement Computer Science course.

 I have an undergraduate degree in Computer Science, so if you have a programming project with which you need help, or if you simply need to learn or improve your programming skills with one of the above languages, please contact me.
 I can help.

 As a high school computer science instructor, I have taught a variety of computer classes to my students, covering concepts from basic computer usage through computer programming.
 With my students I have discussed the history and evolution of computers and technology, including operating systems, the Internet, cloud computing, and computer ethics.

 If you have a computer topic that you want or need to learn more about, or if you are taking a computer-related class or have an assignment that involves computer software (i.e., programming languages, such as Visual Basic, C++, or Java), let me know.
 Chances are I can help you.

-As a teacher of both high school introductory computer classes and computer programming classes, I have been using and teaching a variety of programming languages over the years.
-For me, Java is the newest of those languages, and I began using it several years ago in my APCS class when the College Board switched over from C++ to Java.
-I now also teach Java to my second-semester computer programming students.
+As a teacher of all levels of computer coding classes, I have been using and teaching a variety of programming languages over the years.
+For me, Java is the newest of those languages, and I began using it a number of years ago in my APCS class when the College Board switched over from C++ to Java.
+I now also teach Java to my second-semester (beginning) computer programming students.